January 1922

 O'Farrell P (1997), pg xix; Litton (1995), pg 42; Macardle (1999), pg 655; Curran J M (1980), pg 163; Dorney (2017), pg 35

-Collins meets with Devlin in Gresham Hotel, Dublin.
+Collins meets with Devlin in the Gresham Hotel, Dublin.
 They agree that they will not enter the NI parliament.
 Devlin says he is anxious to have a policy which will unite northern nationalists.

 McDermott (2001), pg 162

-De Valera forms Cumann na Poblachta (the Republican Party) of the TDs who had voted against the Treaty.
+Macardle says that de Valera forms Cumann na Poblachta (the Republican Party) of the TDs who had voted against the Treaty.
 (Curran says this happened in early March.)

 Macardle (1999), pg 657; Curran J M (1980), pg 173